 I promise to keep you amused to diminish the pain (or at least I’ll give it a shot).

 I also feel compelled to mention that copywriting and blogging should be conversational and engaging, and breaking formal grammatical and spelling conventions can often be a good thing.

 That said, I also believe you have to know the rules in order to break them.
 Plus, there are some errors that you’ll never convince anyone you did intentionally in the name of style (outside of a joke), and even then some people will still assume you’re dumb.

-So, let’s take a look at some of those types of glaring errors you never want to make — common writing mistakes that can diminish the shine and credibility of your message.
+So, let’s take a look at some of those types of glaring errors you never want to make — common grammar mistakes that can diminish the shine and credibility of your message.